MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ??????? ??? ??? ??? ??? ??? ???
     ???????            ???  ???      ???      ???   ???  ???
-    PFV:P3SG:find:A3PL what CLF.NHAN fearsome in(?) cave that 'They found something fearsome in that cave'
+    PFV:P3SG:find:A3PL what CLF.NHAN fearsome in(?) cave that 'Something fearsome was found in that cave'

     ??????? ??? ??????? ??? ??? ??? ?????
     ???????                ???  ???????       ??? ???     ???  ?????